torvalds/linux/Documentation/virt/kvm/api.rst

 (-EINVAL) being returned.
 This ioctl can also return -EBUSY if any vcpu ioctl is issued concurrently.

-Note that using this ioctl results in KVM ignoring subsequent userspace writes to the CNTVCT_EL0 and CNTPCT_EL0 registers using the SET_ONE_REG interface.
-No error will be returned, but the resulting offset will not be applied.
+Analte that using this ioctl results in KVM iganalring subsequent userspace writes to the CNTVCT_EL0 and CNTPCT_EL0 registers using the SET_ONE_REG interface.
+Anal error will be returned, but the resulting offset will analt be applied.

 .. _KVM_ARM_GET_REG_WRITABLE_MASKS: